CoconutMacaroon/Hangman/README.md

 ## Releasing

 This uses `electron-packager` to generate binaries.
 However, it is VERY IMPORTANT that you ADD `dict.txt` file in the folder with the .exe.
 Once a relese is published, it may not be modifyed.
 However, if there is a significant flaw (like a major security bug or a significant part of the game not working) a NOTICE may be added to the downlaod.
 But the download shouldn't change.
+Also, update the PowerShell installer with the latest release download.

 ## Issue tracking